DevOps-TangoMe/BucketSyncer/README.md

 ### Usage
     Run "mvn package" to build the project and then copy the *.zip or *.tar.gz in the target directory to anywhere you want.
 Unzip/Untar the file and execute the following commands as sudo user

+    Or after building the project with "mvn package", RPM install BucketSyncer/target/rpm/BucketSyncer/RPMS/noarch/BucketSyncer-*.noarch.rpm, and it will install the package under /usr/local/BucketSyncer.
+Run the following commands as sudo user.

     sudo ./bin/BucketSyncer.sh -F <source-bucket> -T <destination-bucket> -S <source-storage-type> -D <dest-storage-type>

 ### Options